 We lease our headquarters in Los Angeles, California.
-The lease covers approximately 5,270 square feet of office and storage space and expires in February 2019.
-This lease currently requires us to make monthly payments of approximately \$25,398 subject to annual increases.
-Effective March 1, 2015, this amount will be reduced to \$19,226 per month, subject to annual increases.
-We will be responsible for paying our allocable portion of operating expenses in addition to the monthly rent.
-Additionally, the landlord has granted us an option to extend the term of the lease for a five-year period and a right of first offer during the extended lease term to lease any available space on the sixth floor of the premises, subject to the terms and conditions set forth in the lease agreement.
+The lease covers approximately 5,739 square feet of office and storage space and expires in February 2020.
+Our monthly rent is \$20,752, which is subject to annual increases.
+In addition to the monthly rent, we are responsible for paying our allocable portion of operating expenses.
+We have an option to extend the term of the lease for a five-year period and a right of first offer during the extended lease term to lease any available space on the sixth floor of the premises, subject to the terms and conditions set forth in the lease agreement.
+We also lease additional storage space for approximately 540 square feet.
+This lease expires in February 2020, and requires us to make monthly payments of \$1,185, subject to annual increases.